veeral-patel/how-to-secure-anything/README.md

 Before anything else, I'd Google for the best practices for securing whatever you're trying to secure and implement all of them.

+If you're in a corporate environment, set up SSO and 2FA.
+If you're securing a physical facility, see if there's a well-regarded physical security standard you can comply with.

 Doing this will make you significantly more secure than the majority of people, who don't do this.

 ## Security policies & models